-- Adequate strength for its purpose, including additional reinforcing where necessary at joints, bends and hopper intersections. - Insect and vermin proof. - Constructed and installed to prevent the following during use and operation of the system: - Transmission of vibration to the structure of the premises. - Excessive odour and noise to the occupants of the building. - Installed in a fire rated duct and ventilated in compliance with building requirements of the Building Code of Australia.

-- Comply with the waste chute manufacturer's technical specifications and / or operational limitations, including installation design features and ancillary equipment required to prevent blockages and noise disturbances. - Fitted with a shutter at the base of the chute for closing off the chute manually during bin exchange and automatically in the case of fire. - Discharge centrally above the waste containers in the waste storage room. - Chute hoppers to be: - Provided on each (residential) floor and be located in a freely ventilated position in the open air or in a dedicated room or compartment. - Be easily accessed by the occupants of each unit. - Be separate from any habitable room or place used in connection with food preparation or living areas. - Be designed and installed to: - o Close off the service opening in the chute when the device is open for loading. - o Be between 1.0m and 1.5m above floor level. - o Automatically return to the closed position after use. - o Permit free flow into the chute. - o Not project into the chute. - o Allow easy cleaning of the device and the connection between the service opening and the - Have the largest dimension of the service opening (the diagonal of a rectangular opening) not exceeding 0.75m diameter of the chute with which the hopper is connected. - Have a surround on the wall around the hopper that is at least 300mm wide and made of glazed tiling or other impervious material that can easily be cleaned. - Have a floor adjacent to the hopper that is paved with hard impervious materials with a smooth finished surface. - Be ventilated and finished with an impervious material covered at all angles, if located within a waste disposal room.
+- Adequate strength for its purpose, including additional reinforcing where necessary at joints, bends and hopper intersections. - Insect and vermin proof. - Constructed and installed to prevent the following during use and operation of the system: - Transmission of vibration to the structure of the premises. - Excessive odour and noise to the occupants of the building. - Installed in a fire rated duct and ventilated in compliance with building requirements of the Building Code of Australia. - Comply with the waste chute manufacturer's technical specifications and / or operational limitations, including installation design features and ancillary equipment required to prevent blockages and noise disturbances. - Fitted with a shutter at the base of the chute for closing off the chute manually during bin exchange and automatically in the case of fire. - Discharge centrally above the waste containers in the chute discharge rooms. - Chute hoppers to be: - Provided on each residential floor and be located in a mechanically or naturally ventilated position. - Be easily accessed by the occupants of each unit. - Be separate from any habitable room or place used in connection with food preparation or living areas. - Be designed and installed to: - o Close off the service opening in the chute when the device is open for loading. - Be between 1.0m and 1.5m above floor level. - o Automatically return to the closed position after use. - o Permit free flow into the chute with hoppers that do not project into the chute. - o Allow easy cleaning of chute discharge equipment and the chute. - Have the largest dimension of the service opening (the diagonal of a rectangular opening) not exceeding 0.75m diameter of the chute with which the hopper is connected. - Have a surround on the wall around the hopper that is at least 300mm wide and made of glazed tiling or other impervious material that can easily be cleaned. - Have a floor treatment adjacent to the hopper that is constructed of hard impervious materials with a smooth finished surface. - Be ventilated and finished with an impervious material covered at all angles, if located within a waste disposal room.